 As a result, ODOT developed the U.S. 35 Superstreet project to eliminate the at-grade crossings at the Factory Road and Orchard Lane intersections.
 Local funding has been made available for this project, and partners have included the Miami Valley Regional Planning Commission, Beavercreek Township, Greene County Engineer, city of Beavercreek and Federal Highway Administration.

-Construction on the $14.9 million project is under way and is expected to continue through late Spring 2022.
+Construction on the $14.9 million project is under way, and although the interim completion (open to traffic) will be in the fall of 2021, all work is expected to be completed in late Spring 2022.

-For a full-sized rendering of the image below, click on the attachment (.pdf file) to the right.
+For a full-sized rendering of the image below and other diagrams, click on the file under the "Attachment" menu box to the upper-right.

 View Project's Public Comments ()Icon